-“It gives certainty – I know people who have expanded considerably, and they couldn’t have done that without a secure water supply,” Mr Cochrane said.
+“It’s given certainty – I know people who have expanded considerably, and they couldn’t have done that without it,” Mr Cochrane said.

 Peter Schreurs and Sons have adopted an Environmental and Sustainability Policy for their business.
 They have implemented several nature-friendly initiatives including Integrated Pest Management and class-A recycled water.